 2. Don’t play hard to get

-Your customers simply won’t work hard to find what they want.
-Within the first month of utilizing DynamicAction, a paper goods customer found that when football fans searched onsite, the results displayed every sport available, rather than football products.
+Your retail customers simply won’t work hard to find what they want.
+Within the first month of utilizing DynamicAction, a paper goods client found that when football fans searched onsite, the results displayed every sport available, rather than football products.
 By looking at their data cohesively, they were able to quickly adjust their site search and create better relationships with Giants fans and Cheeseheads alike.

 When marketing data, site data, customer purchase insights, and inventory levels are synced up, retailers can visualize and take action on customers’ disconnected experiences.
 When a leading retailer began using DynamicAction, they quickly determined the cause of a steep drop in sales of men’s suits.
 Due to miscategorization, a search for men’s pinstriped suits landed on women’s dress shirts.
 By connecting their data, uncovering the issue, and quickly resolving it, they created better customer experiences and increased sales in this key category.